MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/attract-comprehensive-hiring.md

 ### Why don't I see all the features that were included in the Attract trial?

-The Attract trial includes the full version of Attract.
+The Attract trial showcases the full version of Attract.
 You most likely have Attract Basic, which includes a subset of Attract's features targeted to hiring managers for small teams and organizations.

 ### Why don't I see all the Attract features that my coworker sees?